microsoft/vscode-ts-tslint/README.md

 # vscode-ts-tslint (PREVIEW)

-Same as [vscode-tslint](https://marketplace.visualstudio.com/items?itemName=eg2.tslint) this extension integrates the [tslint](https://github.com/palantir/tslint) linter for the TypeScript language into VS Code.
-This integration uses the new TypeScript language server plugin support introduced in TypeScript version [2.3](https://marketplace.visualstudio.com/items?itemName=eg2.tslint).
+This is a preview of a work in progress reimplementation of the [vscode-tslint](https://marketplace.visualstudio.com/items?itemName=eg2.tslint) extension.
+It is published to enable early feedback and testing.
+The implementation uses the new TypeScript language server plugin support introduced in TypeScript version [2.3](https://marketplace.visualstudio.com/items?itemName=eg2.tslint).
 It runs `tslint` as a plugin for the TypeScript language server.

-Please refer to the tslint [documentation](https://github.com/palantir/tslint) for how to configure the linting rules.
+The extension can be run side-by-side with the current `vscode-tslint` extension, use the Extensions Viewlet to disable the version of the extension you do not want to use.

 # Limitations

-This is a barebones preview and many of the features provided by the vscode-tslint extension are not yet provided.
-The currently implementation only supports linting and to auto fix a single rule failure, if the rule provides an autofix.
+This is a preview and many of the features provided by the vscode-tslint extension are not yet provided.
+The currently implementation supports linting and to auto fix a single rule failure, if the rule provides an autofix.
 There is no support for:
 - auto fix on save
 - revalidation when the `tslint.json` changes and you have to run the `Reload Window` command.